ansible-collections/dellemc.os6/roles/os6_aaa/README.md

 Example playbook
 ----------------

-This example uses the *os6_aaa* role to configure AAA for radius and TACACS servers.
+This example uses the *os6_aaa* role to configure AAA for RADIUS and TACACS servers.
 It creates a *hosts* file with the switch details and corresponding variables.
-The hosts file should define the *ansible_network_os* variable with the corresponding Dell EMC Networking OS name.
+The hosts file should define the `ansible_network_os` variable with the corresponding Dell EMC OS6 name.

-When *os6_cfg_generate* is set to true, the variable generates the configuration commands as a .part file in the *build_dir* path.
+When `os6_cfg_generate` is set to true, the variable generates the configuration commands as a .part file in the *build_dir* path.
 By default, it is set to false and it writes a simple playbook that only references the *os6_aaa* role.

 **Sample hosts file**